raspberrypilearning/cd-sebento-appinv-2/en/step_4.md

 ![](images/s4TotalTimeInit.png)

-Now every time you save a new time, you will add it onto the total.
+Every time you save a new time, you are going to add it onto the total.

 + Hover over the `totalTime` variable and grab a `set global totalTime to` block.
 Attach it underneath the `add items to list`.